James Ruse Agricultural High School: Sport

-The school also holds annual sporting carnivals, including the Swimming, Cross-Country and Athletics Carnivals, where students can compete for participation in wider regional competitions, from Zone and Area carnivals to the CHS (Combined High Schools) competition for the top school teams and competitors in NSW.
+The school holds annual sporting carnivals, including the Swimming, Cross-Country and Athletics Carnivals, where students can compete for participation in wider regional competitions, from Zone and Area carnivals to the CHS (Combined High Schools) competition for the top school teams and competitors in NSW.

-James Ruse participates in a variety of tournaments and competitions with schools in surrounding areas.
+James Ruse participates in tournaments and competitions with schools in surrounding areas.
 These include the following activities.